keharaw/Gayta-Science/index.md

 | ![Chart 1](Images/df_both_language_pie_chart.png) | ![Chart 2](Images/df_wc_language_pie_chart.png) |
 ###### *Breakdown of tweets by language*

-In both datasets, there is a wide range of languages represented.
-The leading languages in the LGBTQ+ dataset are English, French, Spanish, Portuguese, and Italian.
-For the World Cup only dataset, these are English, Spanish, French, no linguistic content (such as URLs), and Indonesian.
-It is evident that English makes up the majority of tweets in both datasets.
-This is likely due to the fact that the keywords used in our query were in English, thus causing these results to be skewed.
-The prevalence of European Romance languages in these datasets can be attributed to the popularity of football in Europe and South America.
-These continents are home to many of the world's top football teams and attract a lot of attention from football fans who may fuel the twitter conversation around the World Cup and Qatar’s human rights violations.
+Both datasets have a variety of languages, with English dominating.
+This is due to our choice of keywords which skew the tweets towards English ones.
+The leading languages in the LGBTQ+ and World Cup dataset are English, French, Spanish, Portuguese, and Italian.
+The top five languages in the World Cup only dataset are English, Spanish, French, no linguistic content, and Indonesian.
+The prevalence of European languages may be due to football popularity in Europe and South America where fans might fuel the twitter conversation around the World Cup and Qatar’s human rights violations.
 ---

 ## Data Analysis